 Pet parents can adjust plan settings to balance protection with affordability:

-Higher deductible: Choosing a $500 annual deductible instead of $200 lowers monthly premiums
+Higher deductible: Choosing a $500 annual deductible instead of $200 can lower monthly premiums

-Lower reimbursement rate: Selecting 70% reimbursement costs less than 90% coverage
+Lower reimbursement rate: Selecting 70% reimbursement usually costs less than 90% coverage

 Annual limit adjustments: Choosing a limit that matches likely needs rather than unlimited coverage

-Why Spot Pet Insurance Has No Upper Age Limit
+Why Spot Pet Insurance Plans Have No Upper Age Limit

 Many pet insurance providers refuse to enroll pets above certain ages or cancel coverage when pets reach specified limits.
 Spot Pet Insurance takes a different approach.